ChuyueSun/hangman-game/README.md

         if guesses_remaining==0:
             print("Sorry, you ran out of guesses.
 The word was",secret_word,".")

-# When you've completed your hangman_with_help function, comment the two similar
-# lines below that were used to run the hangman function, and then uncomment
-# those two lines and run this file to test!
-# Hint: You might want to pick your own secret_word while you're testing.

 if __name__ == "__main__":
-    pass

     # To test part 2, comment out the pass line above and
     # uncomment the following two lines.